-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes:

-- DfE Keeping Children Safe in Education 2023 (KCSIE) - Working Together to Safeguard Children 2018 (last updated 1 July 2022) (WTSC) - Ofsted: Education Inspection Framework' 2019 (revised June 2021) - o Framework for the Assessment of Children in Need and their Families 2000) - o Early Years and Foundation Stage Framework (EYFS) September 2021 - The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015 - Multi-agency statutory guidance on female genital mutilation (July 2020) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes: - o DfE Keeping Children Safe in Education 2024 (KCSIE) - Working Together to Safeguard Children 2023 (WTSC) - Ofsted: Education Inspection Framework' 2019 (revised July 2023) - Children's social care national framework- December 2023 - Framework for the Assessment of Children in Need and their Families (2000) - o Early Years and Foundation Stage Framework (EYFS) January 2024 - o The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015 - Multi-agency statutory guidance on female genital mutilation (July 2020) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Other legislation this policy is based on: